LED Tutorial for Arduino, ESP8266 and ESP32

 In this tutorial you learn how to control different LEDs with your Arduino, ESP8266 or ESP32 based micrcontroller.

 The different LEDs give you total flexibility in your projects.
-Staring from a simple one color LED, to indicate the status of a system, to a multi-color LED that is used in gaming room setups.
+String from a simple one color LED to indicate the status of a system to a multi color LED that is used in gaming room setups.

 Table of Contents

-In a lot of my blog posts I use some kind of LED to show what is going on in the sketch, for example when a certain sensor level is reached, a LED turns on.
+In a lot of my blog posts I use some kind of a LED to show what is going on in the sketch, for example when a certain level of a sensor is reached, a LED will go on.
 Because there are more lights and different kinds of LED available, we cover all these different devices in this tutorial.
 With this knowledge you can make your next project more special and awesome.

 The Two-color LED (KY-011) module is a bi-color LED because the module emits red and green light.
 Using PWM you can adjust the amount of each color.
 Therefore the LED can be completely red or green and all combinations between depending on the inputs for the pins.
 This defines also the number of pins the KY-011 has: